emmercm/www/src/blog/changing-a-git-commit-message.md

 4dc005b (origin/master) Aded homepage
 ```

-Because the remote origin doesn't know about this commit yet, we don't need to do any additional work.
+Because the remote repository doesn't know about this commit yet, we don't need to do any additional work.

 ## Scenario 2: changing an older commit

-To fix the spelling mistake in the middle commit we need to use the "interactive rebase" command, looking back 2 commits:
+To fix the spelling mistake in the middle commit, we need to use the "[interactive rebase](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History)" command, looking back 2 commits:

 ```bash
 git rebase -i HEAD~2